Check PC Hardware Manufacturer & Model via WMIC in CMD

 Check network adapter model and manufacturer using WMIC in CMD

-This command will display the adapter type, name, speed, and MAC address of all network adapters installed on your computer.
-This information can be useful when diagnosing network connectivity issues or when setting up a new router or network switch.
+This tells you about the type, name, speed, and MAC address of all your network adapters, which can help with network issues or when setting up new network equipment.

-To check the details of your computer’s operating system, use the following command:
+To check your computer’s operating system details, use this command:

 wmic os get caption,version,serialnumber